Taipei European School: Student body

 Currently, Taipei European School has around 1,800 students, with British section students as the majority.

 Students originate largely from Europe and North America, with British, French, German, American, and Canadian as the dominating nationalities.
 There are also students from Latin America, Africa, Singapore, Japan, and Korea.
 The school has students and faculty from over 50 different countries.

+Students follow these five values at school; Respect, Participation, Creativity, Perseverance, and Responsibility.

-There are four headteachers running the four sections, under the supervision of the TES CEO John Nixon :
+There are four headteachers running the four sections, under the supervision of the TES CEO David Mansfield.

 The primary section, for students aged between 3 and 11, is located in the Wenlin Campus, and currently enrolls 1078 students.

 The British Secondary Section (Key Stage Three) is located in the Yang Ming Shan campus.
 It consists of students between 11 and 14 years old, following the UK national curriculum.
 Students study subjects including mathematics, science, English, two foreign languages (options for French, German, Spanish plus Chinese which becomes optional at Highschool), physical education, geography, ICT, history, drama, art, and music.

 The High School Section is for students from H1 to H4 (equivalent to grades 9-12 in the American system).
 It offers the International General Certificate of Secondary Education (IGCSE) program for the H1-H2s, the international equivalent of the British GCSE examinations.
 The school uses the Cambridge International Examinations (CIE), the exam board offered by University of Cambridge Local Examinations Syndicate (UCLES).

 The IB Diploma Program is offered to most students in TES after the completion of IGCSE.
 For those who do not meet the requirements for IB, TES students can also take a TES diploma.

 Starting from August 2022, the IB Middle Years Programme has started with new Year 7s and will slowly replace the original curriculum for the British Secondary Section (Key Stage Three) and the International General Certificate of Secondary Education (IGCSE) program for H1-H2s.